Jon-Richards/jon-richards.github.io/README.md

 structure.
 This approach allows more granular control over how presentational components are used, while avoiding "prop drilling" and unnecessary renders in React.

+**Conventions**
+* Presentational components should never inherit from the data later.
+  * Enforces portability.
+* Scaffolding components may inherit from the data layer.
+  * Avoids prop-drilling.
+* Scaffolding may wrap presentation components in higher order functions to connect them directly to the store.
+  * Avoids prop-drilling.
+  * Avoids unnecessary renders.
+* Scaffolding components should have as little presentation logic as possible.
+  * Separation of concerns.
+* Sass files should only inherit from the `config/scss` directory.
+  * Portability.

 ### Lib
 The application includes a "lib" directory, intended for code that can be